siemens-mobile-hacks/siepatcher/README.md

 See a previous example, specify `-dry_run` in addition to `-apply_patch` or `-revert_patch`.

 ### Working with emulator instead of a real phone
-The same commands above will work with emulator if you supply a command-line flash `-emulator`.
+The same commands above will work with emulator if you supply a command-line flag `-emulator`.
 SiePatcher will wait for the emulator to start and connect to `/tmp/siemens.sock`

+### Working with the fullflash file instead of a real phone
+The same commands above will work with the fullflash file if you supply a command-line flag `-use_fullflash_not_phone`.
+You must specify a path to the fullflash dump using `-use_fullflash_file_path /path/to/file.bin`.